Golding

 Uses

-Excellent in quality for either dessert or culinary uses (Beach).
-Considered superior for family use and profitable for market (Downing, Beach).
-In some sections regarded as a pretty good commercial variety, particularly in portions of Eastern New York (Beach).
+Excellent for either dessert or culinary use (Beach); a superior apple for family use and considered profitable for market (Downing).
+Regarded in some sections as a pretty good commercial variety, particularly in portions of Eastern New York (Beach).

 Not described in source.